 - Mickey’s PhilharMagic

-I found this 4D theater to be quite charming and nostalgic and Disneyland doesn’t have it.
+I found this 4D theater to be quite charming and nostalgic if you haven’t seen it at Disneyland before.

 - Monsters, Inc. Laugh Floor